MarteXcoin-documentation/Documentation/masternode/setup.rst

 .. meta::
-   :description: This guide describes how to set up a Dash masternode.
+   :description: This guide describes how to set up a MarteX masternode.
 It also describes various options for hosting and different wallets
-   :keywords: dash, guide, masternodes, trezor, dip3, setup, bls
+   :keywords: martex, guide, masternodes, setup

 .. _masternode-setup: